Why, exactly, this Tecla edition may be useful to pianists. (January 2005)

 It can also be said that for serious historical interpretation, the original editions come as close as it is possible to get to the composer.

-By the way, I don't find these early Beethoven editions at all hard to read or play from.
-Try out the examples above, or see the sample pages which are here on this website.
+By the way, I don’t find these early Beethoven editions at all hard to read or play from.
+Try out the examples above.